Despite it not been a classic, the 0-0 draw between Denmark and Republic of Ireland in Copenhagen last night made for compelling viewing.

-Although being all square on paper, and the Irish having home advantage to look forward to, the Danes are still favourites to qualify for the World Cup at 14/19 with 10Bet, with Republic of Ireland a best price of 13/10 with Boylesports.
+Although being all square on paper, and the Irish having home advantage to look forward to, the Danes are still favourites to qualify for the World Cup at 14/19 with Betfair.

 — FAIreland ⚽️?? (@FAIreland) November 11, 2017

 From Martin O'Neill's perspective, it was the sort of performance I imagine he wanted.
-Similar in style to the 1-0 win over Wales to get to the play-offs by Ireland, except this time there was no goal on the break.
+Similar in style to the 1-0 win over Wales to get to the play-offs by Ireland.
+Except this time there was no goal on the break.

-With Ireland not renowned for their goal scoring, they know that a clean sheet at the Aviva Stadium on Tuesday is all but imperative to Ireland’s chances of making it to Russia.
+With Ireland not renowned for their goal scoring, they know that a clean sheet at the Aviva Stadium on Tuesday is all but imperative to their chances of making it to Russia.

 A sobering thought for the Irish fans, and is probably why the Danes remain the favourites.

 Ireland also don't concede many, and I don't expect to see Martin O'Neill changing his tactics much despite being at home.
-I imagine the Irish will sit tight, and hope to catch the Danes on the break, or from a set piece.
+I imagine they will sit tight, and hope to catch the Danes on the break, or from a set piece.

 I think Under 1.5 Goals has a more than decent chance here, although the odds will be tight.
 This is also a match that I wouldn't be surprised to see go to Penalties.